 There is no single text corpus called The Septuagint (LXX).
 There are actually several families and the vast majority of them are Christian in origin well after the 1st Century.
 We know that they [Deuterocanonical books] were in virtually all of the Christian collections of the time.
 That is the point that counts.
 When Christians collected the OT in the first 3 centuries AD, they INVARIABLY used the LXX and included some if not all of the deuteros and sometimes included other works that we consider apocryphal.
 We know this because we have several codices (i.e., bound books) from the early Church which appear to have been created by Imperial edict right after the Council of Nicea in 325.
 We also have lists of books from the 2nd Century (e.g., the Muratorian Fragment) and the testimony of several Fathers to that effect starting with Justin Martyr in150 AD.
 The Fathers also extensively quoted from the Deuteros from the late 1st Century onwards.
 Until the mid 4th Century, no one seriously challenged the long OT Canon.

-I (Hugh) went to a lecture by Peter Flint, the author of the only existing English translation of the Dead Sea Scrolls (published in 1999, www.deadseascrolls.org).
+We went to a lecture by Peter Flint, the author of the only existing English translation of the Dead Sea Scrolls (published in 1999, www.deadseascrolls.org).
 His book on the scrolls was declared book of the year 2003 by the Institute of Biblical Archeology in Washington, DC.
 He made it plain that the Deuterocanonical Books (Apocrypha) were included with the other books of the Old Testament in the scrolls.
 They were found together.
-This helps to confirm that the Deuterocanonical books are part of the Bible.

-To me as a convert to Catholicism, this is a very important statement from a scholar like Mr. Flint because of its implications.
-Particularly because he is not a Catholic.
-If the Bible requires the Church for its Canon (list of Books to include), I would think that the decision process to decide on the Canon would have to be "inspired" by God.
-I think the same kind of Grace would be required to decide on what books to include in the Bible Canon as was required to write the books in the first place.
-It seems there are 4 possibilities:
+This is a very important statement from a non-Catholic scholar like Mr. Flint because of its implications.
+If the Bible requires the Church for its Canon (list of Books to include), one would think that the decision process to decide on the Canon would have to be "inspired" by God.
+It seems these are the options when trying to determine the authentic canon of the Bible:

 - God gave the Jews that Grace in the 2nd century A.D. when they chose the Masoretic Canon (after they rejected his son, the Messiah)